pharaox/carnalitas_agot/README.md

 * Both the *Old Gods* and the *Faith of the Seven* hold slavery to be an abomination.
 I take this to mean that slavery should be criminal in *Faith of the Seven* and *Old Gods* faiths south of the Wall.
 * The Ironborn (who are *Drowned God* adherents) keep thralls and salt wives, but don't regard them as slaves.
 I take this to mean that slavery should be either shunned or accepted in *Drowned God* faiths.
-* Some of the free folk clans who dwell in the lands north of the Wall also practice thralldom.
+* Some of the wildling clans north of the Wall also practice thralldom.
 I take this to mean that slavery should be either shunned or accepted in *Old Gods* faiths north of the Wall.
 * Slavery was widespread in Old Valyria and still is in the Free Cities, except for Braavos.
 I take this to mean that slavery should be accepted in *Valyrian* faiths.
 * Servants of the Temple of the Lord of Light in Volantis are slaves who were bought as children and trained.
 I take this to mean that slavery should be accepted in *Dawnbringer* faiths.